UT-VisionMotionDecision/PLDAPS/README.md

 call
     createRigPrefs
 and follow the instructions.
-createRigPrefs also opens a gui, to help view and move data in the defaultParameters hierarchy, but you can also change this in the command line using
+createRigPrefs also opens a gui, to help view and move data in the defaultParameters hierarchy, but you can also change parameters in the command line using
     p.defaultParameters.setLevels([1 2]);
 to ensure that you are adding the values at the correct hierarchy level

 %% Understanding all parameters
 Here all parameters should get explained, along with where they are being used